 Automation has been in mind for not just decades, but centuries.
 Whether we’re talking about those who worked in flour mills or those who dealt with windmills, automated processes have always been on inventors’ minds.
-While automation would technically result in job losses, the increased prevalence of robots and robotics parts (such as FANUC Robotic Parts found here) in the manufacturing, packaging, and engineering space would result in interesting implications for consumers, employees, companies, organizations, etc.
+While automation would technically result in job losses, the increased prevalence of robots and robotics parts (FANUC Robotic Parts found here) in the manufacturing, packaging, and engineering space would result in interesting implications for consumers, employees, companies, organizations, etc.

 Does Workforce Automation Result in Job Losses?

 Many are convinced that automation will come and take over a majority of the work done by humans in the next few decades, and some feel as though their jobs are safe.
 Let us take China for example.
 China is one of the most dominant manufacturing hubs in the world, supplying a huge chunk of the world’s electronics products.
 Over the past few years, Chinas’ factories cut human workforce by an astounding average of 50%, due to the increased prevalence of robots.

 Are there Advantages of Workforce Automation?

 Although there is definitely a negative side of workforce automation, do positive sides exist?
 Customers could experience, to an extent, cheaper and more effective services and products.
 This would be due to the cost savings of the autonomous robotics, which yield a one-time fee along with other basic upkeep costs.
 Lower production costs would also make it possible to build items in the U.S. vs overseas, which many would prefer.